andrewvc/avc-blog/_posts/2010-11-19-how-i-switched-to-using-only-s3-and-cloudfron.md

 tiny amount).
 For these reasons I made the cache invalidation optional, as for most of my updates I'm only syncing new content.

-**UPDATE: **I may have been testing the invalidation incorrectly, others haven't seen the issue I describe in the following paragraph.&nbsp_place_holder;As another warning, be careful with updates if you try this system.
+**UPDATE: **I may have been testing the invalidation incorrectly, others haven't seen the issue I describe in the following paragraph.
+As another warning, be careful with updates if you try this system.
 There are still some aspects of CF's caching behaviour I'm not sure of.
 It seems that CF will want to wait a full hour after its last invalidation before it'll do another one.
-That may be a result of me explicitly setting the Expires header, something I still need to test.&nbsp_place_holder; I'm not absolutely sure of this, but it seems to be the case that invalidations don't always invalidate immediately.
+That may be a result of me explicitly setting the Expires header, something I still need to test.
+I'm not absolutely sure of this, but it seems to be the case that invalidations don't always invalidate immediately.
 If you aren't OK with this, then I'd say reserve CF for hosting assets only, and version asset changes using different URL paths .

 And that's it!
 I have to say I find using only S3 + CF to be a rather elegant solution, despite the few ungainly warts regarding invalidation.
 If you'd like